 Here are a few tips:

 • Before shopping for clothes, take inventory of what you have.
 Do you really need that 5th pair of shoes?
-And don’t get me wrong, if you really want them and you know you are going to wear them - get them!
+And don’t get me wrong, if you really want them and you know you are going to wear them – get them!
 Perhaps then implement the 1 in 1 out rule.
-When you bring something new into your wardrobe, 1 item must be removed.
+When you bring something new into your wardrobe, take 1 item out.

 • Set a budget.
 When shopping without a budget it’s easy to get caught up in the high of buying things.
 When you know how much you have to spend, you will be much more intentional about what you spend your hard-earned money on.